Funguser/INFO7390_FinalProject/README.md

 #### *Please setup a Machine with advanced GPU to used those pretrained models, if you run those model without such a machine, it would take a really long time to run, be interrupted easily and damage the machine seriously.*

+#### *Why we suggest not to use Jupyter Notebook to run this project?<br/> Jupyter Notebook will not release GPU-Memory after computation unless you kill whole kernel, which is fatal for the speed of computing in our project.
+[Refer to similar problems.](https://discuss.pytorch.org/t/memory-is-not-released-in-jupyter-after-keyboardinterrupt/6757)*

 #### G(1) Split photo with different ID to different files
 ``` python
 import pandas as pd